malakabdelbaki/Ecommerce-Web-App/README.md

 php artisan queue:work --daemon
 ```

-### To send user story 12: Admin Daily Email with Orders Spreadsheet
+### To test user story 12: Admin Daily Email with Orders Spreadsheet
 Please configure a tool like mailtrap or debugmail
 run this command in terminal
 ```bash